zhl2008/anti-crawler/README.md

 2. format-data structure/sessions: Obviously, the raw http data is not suitable for any further analysis, in that case we are supposed to extract the necessary information from the http request data.
 At the same time, we should group them into sessions based on their unique information.

-   Here is an example of our structure data:
+   Here is an example of our data structure:
    ```
    session_id: 1
    session_seq: 1